 The width and height Attributes

-The tag should also contain the width and height attributes, which specifies the width and height of the image (in pixels):
+The tag should also contain the width and height attributes, which specify the width and height of the image (in pixels):

 The alt Attribute

-The required alt attribute for the tag specifies an alternate text for an image, if the image for some reason cannot be displayed.
-This can be due to slow connection, or an error in the src attribute, or if the user uses a screen reader.
+The required alt attribute for the tag specifies an alternate text for an image if the image for some reason cannot be displayed.
+This can be due to a slow connection, an error in the src attribute, or if the user uses a screen reader.

 The style Attribute

 The style attribute is used to add styles to an element, such as color, font, size, and more.

 You should always include the lang attribute inside the tag, to declare the language of the Web page.
 This is meant to assist search engines and browsers.